Towns & Places:

 In the fall of 1862, in response to President Abraham Lincoln’s call for more troops, 150 Lyon County men immediately offered their services.
 They were recruited by Preston B. Plumb and formed a company in the Eleventh Regiment.
 Soon afterward, they were engaged in a battle at Prairie Grove, Arkansas, where several were killed.

 Several tragedies occurred in connection with the guerrilla activities between pro-slavery and anti-slavery bands.
 One of these was the death of Mrs. Carver, who was killed by a free-state mob from Topeka.
 She was in bed, and when the men were refused admission to the house, they fired into the building at random, and two of the shots hit Mrs. Carver.

-In 1862 occurred the most noted raid in the county’s history when Judge A. I. Baker branded the notorious “Bloody Bill” Anderson, his father and brother Jim, as horse thieves, and later was obliged to shoot the elder Anderson in self-defense.
-About the same time, a Mexican who belonged to the Anderson gang was hanged by a mob at Americus.
+In 1862, the most noted raid occurred in the county’s history when Judge A. I. Baker branded the notorious “Bloody Bill” Anderson, his father, and brother Jim as horse thieves and later was obliged to shoot the elder Anderson in self-defense.
+A Mexican who belonged to the Anderson gang was hanged by a mob at Americus about the same time.